frederic-perez/AmE-dictionary/data/dictionary.md

 __timeless__ _adj_ /TYME-luss/ Not restricted to a particular time or date. _Syn_ eternal, ageless _Proverbs are statements of timeless wisdom._
 __timelessness__ _n_ :es: atemporalidad
 __timeline__ _n_
-__timeliness__
+__timeliness__ _n_ :two::hammer:
 __timely__ _adj, adv_ :nine::m: Occurring at a suitable or opportune time; well-timed. _The timely filing of his income tax return._ _Providing timely information._ _The tests need to be written in a timely fashion._ _In a timely manner._
 __timepiece__ _n_ A watch, or a clock.
-__timeserver__ _n_ :two: One who conforms to the prevailing ways and opinions of one’s time or condition for personal advantage; an opportunist.
+__timeserver__ _n_ :three: /TYM-suhr-vuhr/ __1__ One who makes little effort at work, such as while waiting to retire or find another job. __2__ One who changes views to conform to prevailing circumstances. __3__ A computer that transmits precise time information on a network. __4__ One who conforms to the prevailing ways and opinions of one’s time or condition for personal advantage; an opportunist.
 A person whose conduct is shaped to conform to the opinions of the time or of persons in power, esp. for self-serving ends.
 __timeshare__ _n_ _They have a timeshare in Lake Tahoe._
 __timetable<sup>1</sup>__ _n_ :two::hammer: _The timetable was tight._
 __timetable<sup>2</sup>__ _v_